- in the market for an MTB crankset and/or

 But while Vernon’s bike is a good candidate for an MTB, it still falls short.
 The important point to appreciate is that the historical context is completely different.

 The early klunker MTBs were all about getting off-road onto the trails, away from traffic, away from the rules complicating everyday life.
 They were as much an expression pure freedom as much as a particular bike design.

-The revolution to 1x drivetrains is probably the biggest development (apart from the.
-Great coverage of [this evolution here].
+The revolution resulting in 1x drivetrains is probably the biggest recent development in MTB cranksets.

 What Was the Original Crank?
 Single Chainring Spider or Triple?

 Original drivetrains had wide chainrings, by default, which narrowed over the years in response to narrowing chain link widths, which was, in turn, a response to continual addition of rear sprockets in the quest for optimum gear ratios.

 Here’s a selection of what was around in 1907 for example.

 So, was it a simple progression from single crank to double then triple?